 Get Cozy

 Gather pillows and blankets and read a story on the floor, maybe even in a fort!
-As kids get older help them set up a “reading nook” in their room to continue encourage reading.
+As your kid gets older, help them set up a “reading nook” in their room to continue encouraging reading.

 Read Their Favorite Stories Again…and Again

 Repetition of books is encouraged!
-After reading a book multiple times, try leaving a word out at the end of a sentence and having your child fill in the word or finish the sentence, especially in rhyming books.
+After reading a book multiple times, try leaving a word out at the end of a sentence and having your child fill it in, especially in rhyming books.
 This is great for building literacy skills!
-Have them follow along by pointing to the words as your read them, so they can begin to make connections between the sounds and spelling.
+Have them follow along by pointing to the words as you read them, so they can begin to make connections between the sounds and spelling.

 Let Your Child Pick the Story